SRGSSR/playsrg-apple/docs/README.md

 The proprietary project uses [fastlane](https://fastlane.tools/) to release binaries either for internal purposes or for the AppStore to release binaries.

-A [github page](https://srgssr.github.io/playsrg-apple/) with release notes is also managed with a fastlane lane.
+A [github page](https://srgssr.github.io/playsrg-apple/) with release notes pages and help pages for builds is also published with a fastlane lane.

 See [release checklist and fastlane lanes](RELEASE_CHECKLIST.md) for details.